genie97/TIL/R_Language/unit6.md

 # method = "rpart -> cross validate a CART model
 train(Reverse ~ Circuit + Issue + Petitioner + Respondent + LowerCourt + Unconst, data = Train, method = "rpart", trControl = numFolds, tuneGrid = cpGrid )

-# get a table describing the cross validation accuracy
+# get a table describing the cross validation accuracy for differenct cp prameters
 # First Column -> CP paramter that was tested
-# Second Column gives the cross validation accuracy
+# Second Column gives the cross validation accuracy for that cp value
-# The accuracy starts lower, and then increases
+# The accuracy starts lower, and then increases, and then will start decreasing again
+# Towards the end of the table it shows which CP value to use

-# Create a new CART model
+# Create a new CART model with the CP value suggested by above model
 # method = 'class' -> building classification tree
 StevensTreeCV = rpart(Reverse ~ Circuit + Issue + Petitioner + Respondent + LowerCourt + Unconst, data = Train, method="class", cp = 0.18)